gura-conf/gura-js-parser/README.md

 1. Fork this repository.
 1. Create a new branch and introduce there your new changes.
+1. Run `yarn check-all` (or `npm run check-all` with NPM).
+This command runs tests and linter to check that new changes are correct!
 1. Make a Pull Request!

 Or you can join to our [community in Discord][discord-server]!